VectorSpaceLab/EditScore/README.md

 ## 📌 TODO
 - [ ] RL training code that applying EditScore to OmniGen2.
-- [ ] Best-of-$N$ inference scripts for OmniGen2, Flux-dev-Kontext and Qwen-Image-Edit.
+- [ ] Best-of-N inference scripts for OmniGen2, Flux-dev-Kontext and Qwen-Image-Edit.

 ## 🚀 Quick Start